andrewvc/elastic-loader/README.md

 # elastic-loader

 A utility for bulk loading data into elasticsearch.
+Loads its own `.eloader` format for elasticsearch data.
 It can also execute multiple commands in a simplified format.
 It's a single java jar with no external dependencies so it's easy to run.

 ## Download